 Within the Department of Athletics, a web-based software, ARMS, is utilized to assign an educational document unique to each student-athlete annually.
 This document lists the state law/university policy and requires the student-athlete to review and sign off that they understand and agree.
 This action is required prior to a student-athlete being cleared for practice and/or competition.
 Additionally, per NCAA rules and regulations, Millersville University is required annually to conduct a compliance seminar with all student-athletes before they are cleared to begin participation.
-During this meeting a specific topic addressed is hazing; athletic administration and coaches education student-athletes on the expectations of anti-hazing preventions and reporting obligations.
-Annually approximately 450 student-athletes sign-off on these documents.
+During this meeting, a specific topic addressed is hazing; athletic administration and coaches education student-athletes on the expectations of anti-hazing preventions and reporting obligations.
+Annually approximately 450 student-athletes sign off on these documents.
 Additionally, the Athletic Department has access to these signed forms.
 Lastly, coaches speak with students-athletes, particularly new students, annually about hazing as well as through recruiting trips.

-20-21 academic year - a total of 503 students completed the ARMS paperwork.
-In 21-22 thus far, 498 have completed the ARMS paperwork.
-There is likely more students that will be added this semester and/or in the spring that will increase the number of students for 21-22.
+20-21 academic year - a total of 510 students completed the ARMS paperwork.
+All student athletes will be required to complete paperwork prior to being cleared for any team activities.
+Completion rate at the time of this report is 98%.
+There are likely more students that will be added this semester and/or in the spring that will increase the number of students for 21-22.
 The meeting with all teams was conducted on 3 dates.
 Football 8/7/2021, other fall teams 8/15/2021, all other sports 8/22/2021.